-Activity Learning intention Success criteria Page 1.
+ACTIVITY LEARNING INTENTION SUCCESS CRITERIA PAGE 1.
 Safety for all road users To gain an understanding of the importance of road safety.
 I understand why road safety is important.
 8 2.
 Road trip challenge To learn which resources and transport options are available.
 To plan for, and make, a safe journey.
-I can use available information to plan a trip on different modes of transport.
+I can use available information to plan a trip involving different modes of transport.
 I know what I need to do to keep myself and others safe when using the road and public transport system.
 10 3.
 Getting to Melbourne Museum To develop road safety knowledge.
 To plan for, and make, a safe journey.
 I understand the possible dangers and risks associated with using the road and public transport system.
 I understand the appropriate behaviours that improve travel for other commuters.
 12 4.
-Road to Zero Experience Space at Melbourne Museum To develop road safety knowledge.
-To understand road safety concepts (Safer Roads, Safer Speeds, Safer Vehicles and Safer People).
-5. Road to Zero Learning Studio at Melbourne Museum To develop road safety knowledge.
-To understand road safety concepts (Safer Roads, Safer Speeds, Safer Vehicles and Safer People).
-I have spread a positive road safety message with my road safety advertisement.
+Road to Zero Experience Space at Melbourne Museum ence knowledge. and risks associated with using the road and public transport system.
+To understand the Safe System concepts (Safe Roads, I am aware of strategies that move 14 5.
+Road to Zero Learning Studio at Melbourne Museum To develop road safety knowledge.
+To understand the Safe System concepts (Safe Roads, Safe Speeds, Safe Vehicles and Safe People).
+I have spread a positive road safety message with my road safety ad.
 15